 Let’s assume the digital camera in the picture.
 We are going to ignore the computer interfacing of the camera.
-So let’s strictly focus on the use cases and the specification based test cases.
-You can write additional test cases for the USB interfacing and the storage-related test cases.
+So, let’s strictly focus on the use and specification-based test cases.
+You can write additional test cases for the USB interfacing and storage-related tests.
 That would give you enough more data to cover tests.

 Check the below image for the digital camera for our test cases.